An invitation to Alexandrov geometry: CAT(0) spaces: Semisolutions

-\parbf{Lemma.} \emph{Let $\spc{S}$ be a finite simplicial complex which is homeomorphic to an $m$-dimensional homology manifold for some $m\ge 5$.
+\parbf{Lemma.} \textit{Let $\spc{S}$ be a finite simplicial complex that is homeomorphic to an $m$-dimensional homology manifold for some $m\ge 5$.
 Assume that all vertices of $\spc{S}$ have simply connected links.
 Then $\spc{S}$ is a topological manifold.}

-Note that it is sufficient to construct a simplicial complex $\spc{S}$ such that \begin{itemize} \item $\spc{S}$ is a closed $(m-1)$-dimensional homology manifold; \item $\pi_1(\spc{S}\backslash\{v\})\ne0$ for some vertex $v$ in $\spc{S}$; \item $\spc{S}\sim \mathbb{S}^{m-1}$; that is, $\spc{S}$ is homotopy equivalent to $\mathbb{S}^{m-1}$. \end{itemize}
+Note that it is sufficient to construct a simplicial complex $\spc{S}$ such that \begin{itemize} \item $\spc{S}$ is a closed $(m-1)$-dimensional homology manifold; \item $\pi_1(\spc{S}\setminus\{v\})\ne0$ for some vertex $v$ in $\spc{S}$; \item $\spc{S}\sim \mathbb{S}^{m-1}$; that is, $\spc{S}$ is homotopy equivalent to~$\mathbb{S}^{m-1}$. \end{itemize}